-First, a definition: For the purposes of this discussion, “equipment” is defined as something you lease to someone which the lessee (or debtor) will retain for use in their business or home.
-We’re not talking about inventory that will later be sold by your customer, such as cars or trucks at a dealership.
-That’s a different topic.
+First, a definition: For the purposes of this discussion, “equipment” is defined as something you lease to someone that the lessee (or debtor) will retain for use in their business or home.
+We’re not talking about inventory that will later be sold by your customer.

 Now, let’s say you’ve agreed to lease the solar equipment.
 What do you need to do to mitigate risk and protect your position?
 You need to perfect the lien with a UCC-1 filing as stated in the Uniform Commercial Code (UCC).
 This UCC filing, must be done with the state in which that equipment is located, within 20 days of delivery (what “delivery” ultimately means is legally left up to you, the lessor, although it’s best to be consistent in all cases).

 Why?
 Because the lien ensures your place in the line of creditors should the lessee or debtor file bankruptcy or go out of business.
 With a perfected lien in place, you become a secured creditor.

 In most cases for liens, it’s “first filed, first served” (unless a government or taxing entity is involved, in which case they’re almost always at the front of the line).
 If another business or bank filed a lien against the lessee before you, then they would have first dibs on solar assets.